ivos/git-crash-course/Readme.md

 - Create a tag for the release version.
 - If you used a release branch, merge it into `develop`.
 - Advance `master` onto the release tag.

+## 7. Creating Git repo

+### 7.1 Creating local repo

+When you want to start managing files in a given directory with Git, initialize a local Git repo within that directory.

+Initialize new Git local repo in the current directory

+    git init

+This creates `.git` sub-directory that contains the Git repo for the files under the current directory.

+You can then create the first commit.

+### 7.2 Creating server-side repo

+You can wither use:
+- a public web service for this (like GitHub, Bitbucket),
+- an internal company web service (like GitLab) or
+- a plain server with SSH access.

+When you want to create shared Git repo on a plain server with SSH access, initialize a server-side repo.

+The repo on the server will never have any working files, so the Git repo control files are created directly within the repo directory (i.e. no `.git` sub-directory is created).

+The server-repo directory usually ends with `.git` suffix.

+Initialize new Git server-side repo within the specified directory

+    git init --bare my-repo.git

+### 7.3 Connecting local repo to the server repo

+To connect new local repo to a server repo, add the URL of the server repo as a new `origin` remote (example for a GitHub repo)

+    git remote add origin https://github.com/ivos/git-crash-course.git

+and push the `master` branch to `origin` (setting up tracking)

+    git push -u origin master

+The local repo is now connected and you can e.g. do a simple `git push` on `master`.